Trees and Flowers: Critical reception

 Smash Hits made it their single of the fortnight.
-Reviewer Peter Martin praised its 'deliciously sad and reflective vocals over some luxuriantly delicate music... the song is an immediate classic.'
+Reviewer Peter Martin praised its "deliciously sad and reflective vocals over some luxuriantly delicate music ... the song is an immediate classic".
+In NME, Gavin Martin stated that "this is as alluring as '80s psychedelia is likely to get" and described it as "slightly perverse in its appeal – music for grey spots and dazed comedowns".

-Record Mirror was less effusive, with Mike Gardner describing it as 'a mite disappointing.
-It sounds like a computer designed dreamy summer single'.
+Record Mirror was less effusive, with Mike Gardner calling it as "a mite disappointing.
+It sounds like a computer designed dreamy summer single."

 It was included in John Peel's 1983 Festive 50, his listeners' poll of the best tracks of the year.

 Later releases and reissues

-An extended version, essentially combining the single and instrumental versions, was created for a 1985 Japanese release "The 12" Album".
-This version was included as one of the bonus tracks on CD reissues of the band’s eponymous album and a subsequent compilation "The Platinum Collection".
+An extended version, essentially combining the single and instrumental versions, was created for a 1985 Japanese release The 12" Album.
+This version was included as one of the bonus tracks on CD reissues of the band’s eponymous album and a subsequent compilation The Platinum Collection.

 Though the original single version has appeared on several various artist compilation albums, apart from the copies given away with the band’s debut album it has never been reissued and is not on streaming services.

 The band's earliest studio recordings, three songs recorded in 1982 when they were still a quartet, were released as a limited edition 7" EP in January 2017.
-The version of "Trees and Flowers" on the EP proved very popular on TikTok and it has since become the band's most popular track on music on Spotify.